 Children should imbibe the virtue of ‘sharing’ for a fulfilling future.
 It helps them make new friends, maintain relationships, play cooperatively, and learn to negotiate and cope with disappointments in the long run.
-They would also understand that if they share, their gesture will be reciprocated.
+They may also begin to understand that if they share, their gesture may be reciprocated.

 Sharing is an integral part of socializing with others, so it is all the more essential when your child sets foot in preschool or kindergarten.
 It paves the way towards a harmonious playtime and cultivates strong bonds.

 For toddlers, the concept of sharing is new.
 They cannot keep a check on their emotions as they have merely started learning the beginning ideas of sharing.
 Don’t be surprised when your child throws a tantrum, refusing to share.
 Setting any expectations at this age is unrealistic.
 Try encouraging them to learn and practice.
 Until approximately age three, it is difficult for them to cognitively understand the concept of sharing.

 When they turn three years old, they start familiarizing themselves with what sharing and turn-taking are.
-They understand that sharing is a fair practice, but they don’t necessarily want to give up something for anyone’s sake.
-They learn the concept of sharing and understanding other’s emotions and thoughts gradually.
+They understand that sharing is a fair practice, but they don’t necessarily want to give up something for someone else’s sake.
+They learn the concept of sharing and understanding others emotions and thoughts gradually.
 You can inspire them, but do not push them.